One of the Three Great Gardens of Japan; a cultural heritage site for the world to treasure.

 In 1687, Ikeda Tsunamasa, daimyo (feudal lord) ordered his vassal Tsuda Nagatada to begin construction of Okayama Korakuen.
-It was completed in 1700, and it has retained its original appearance from the Edo Period down to the present day, except for a few changes by various daimyo.
+It was completed in 1700, and it has retained its original appearance from the Edo Period up to the present day, except for a few changes by various daimyo.
 Korakuen is one of the few Daimyo gardens in the provinces where historical change can be observed, thanks to the many Edo Period paintings and Ikeda Family records and documents left behind.

 Back to top

 Download wallpaper | Site map